 Teachers and administrators have full authority over student conduct at before- or after-school activities.
-Whether a school activity is on or off district premises, students are subject to the same rules of conduct that apply during the instructional day.
+Whether a school activity is on or off district premises, must follow the same rules of conduct that apply during the instructional day.
 Misbehavior will be subject to consequences established by the Student Code of Conduct or any stricter standards of behavior established by the sponsor for extracurricular participants.